unclebay143/unclebay143/README.md

 <!--- My name is ##Ayodele Samuel Adebayo##, and --->
 &#x263A; I am a Front-end developer.

-Currently, I am currently a Fellow at TIIDELab a software development initiative in Abuja as a Junior Front-end Developer .
+I am an alumni Fellow at TIIDELab a software development initiative in Abuja as a Junior Front-end Developer.

+I am currently a Freelancer and a Part-time Javascript Tutor

-Solving problems with my software development skills is what moves me and keeps me in a constant search for knowledge.
+Solving problems with my software development skills is what moves me and keeps me in a constant quest for knowledge.

-I have proficiency in
+I am proficient in
 - JavaScript
 - HTML
 - CSS
+- Git Version Control
 and packages / libraries such as:
 - ReactJS
 - Bootstrap

+Continuous deployment on
+- Netlify
+- Vercel
+- Heroku
+- Cpanel

 <!--Also:
 - Django
 - Python